era/elias.sh/markdown/posts/peg_and_rust.md

 Forget about the `_` for now.
-The first rule defines alpha characters and will match with anything between a and z and A and Z. The second match digits follow the same approach.
+The first rule defines alpha characters and will match with anything between a and z and A and Z. The second match digits following the same approach.

 The third rule is more interesting it matches `alpha` or `digit` ONE or more times (the `+`) If we wanted to match ZERO or more we could replace it with `*`.
 The rule `ident_list` matches something that is not (`!`) a digit followed (`~`) by an `ident` followed by a “space and ident” one or more times.